anfe67/EUROBIS-QC/DEV_NOTES.md

 ```

-- TODO: Also must try the parallel processing with the pyodbc and make the pipeline parametric with respect to the dataset
+- DONE: Also must try the parallel processing with the pyodbc and make the pipeline parametric with respect to the dataset
   list (can be called on a fixed dataset list, if not, use the percent, if percent not specified, then 1% (0.01))
-- TODO: Parallel processing using PYMSSQL seems to hang (may be it is pyxylookup but cannot say) - TEST & PROTECT
+- DONE: Parallel processing using PYMSSQL seems to hang (may be it is pyxylookup but cannot say) - TEST & PROTECT -
+  in fact this may be to a non-return of REST API pyxylookup.
+Should wrap it in something like (stopit)
+- DONE: Make uniform and consistent logging across all files

+---

+## 18/01/2021

+- Cleaning and uniforming all printing and logging (using only logging on all tests - all files).
+DONE
+- Note - Logging may have some troubles with multiprocessing (does not really seem to affect us)
+- Possible improvements (for future): Optimization of Database update queries (using batches updates or temp queries)
+- **TODO:** Looking at deployment on a different PC (still Linux).
+Do I have everything sorted out?
+- **TODO**: Take care of the testing / coverage / package properties -- Check for as much completeness as possible